BC SPCA calls for ban on dog debarking - BC SPCA

 Other veterinary organizations, including the Canadian Veterinary Medical Association (CVMA) and the American Animal Hospital Association (AAHA), have spoken out against devocalization.

-The practice has been banned in both Alberta and Nova Scotia, and may soon be banned in Quebec as well.
+The practice has been banned in Alberta, Nova Scotia and Quebec.
 Devocalization is also prohibited in places such as the United Kingdom, the European Union, several American states, New Zealand and Australia.

 Resources for barking dogs